Sapphire Princess: Areas of operation

 Sapphire Princess previously sailed on the west coast of the United States but in 2014 the ship undertook Asian cruises from Shanghai in the summer months and in the winter cruises out of Singapore.
 After her Singapore season concluded in 2016, the ship sailed from China year-round until 2017.
 The winter sailings from Singapore resumed during the 2017–18 season.

 On 28 March 2018 she re-positioned to Southampton, UK with a 38-day cruise where she was based until 21 October 2018 when she returned to Singapore with another 38 day cruise.
 Sapphire Princess will again in 2019 re-position to Southampton for the northern summer before returning to Singapore later in 2019.
 She will be homeported in Singapore for 2020.
-Following her summer season in Asia, Sapphire Princess will be based in Melbourne in October 2020 for Australia and New Zealand sailings.
+Following her summer season in Asia, Sapphire Princess was based in Melbourne in October 2020 for Australia and New Zealand sailings.

-Following the outbreak of SARS-CoV-2, Sapphire Princess will be deployed to Australia six months early.
+Following the COVID-19 outbreak in 2020, Sapphire Princess was deployed to Australia six months early.

 Incidents and accidents

 Whale strikes

 On two occasions, whales have been found dead on the bulbous bow of Sapphire Princess, a year apart from each other.
 On 25 July 2009, the ship docked at Canada Place Terminal, in Vancouver, British Columbia, Canada, with a dead fin whale lodged on its bow.
 The estimated 21.3 m whale was found on top of the bulbous bow.
-Preliminary reports from the Fisheries and Oceans necropsy suggest the whale might have been sick.
+A preliminary necropsy from Fisheries and Oceans Canada suggested the whale might have been sick.

 On 28 July 2010, Sapphire Princess had a whale stuck on the bow of the ship.
 The estimated 12.2 m humpback whale became entangled on the ship's bulbous bow while Sapphire Princess was sailing from Ketchikan to Juneau.

 Prior to the first incident with Sapphire Princess, the last time that an Alaskan cruise ship docked in Vancouver with a whale on its bow was in 1999, when a dead 20 m fin whale was found on Galaxy.

 Drownings

-In 2014, a 29-year old woman drowned in a pool aboard Sapphire Princess.
+In 2014, a 29-year old woman drowned in a pool aboard.

-In 2015, another passenger also drowned in the Neptune pool aboard Sapphire Princess.
+In 2015, another passenger also drowned in the Neptune pool aboard.